needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 }
 ```

-If you use the Universal Render Pipeline (URP) or the High-Definition Render Pipeline (HDRP), you must call `RenderToScreen` in the `RenderPipelineManager.endFrameRendering` or `RenderPipelineManager.endContextRendering` callbacks.
-Refer to [Rendering.RenderPipelineManager](https://docs.unity3d.com/ScriptReference/Rendering.RenderPipelineManager.html) for more information.
+When using Universal Render Pipeline (URP) or the High-Definition Render Pipeline (HDRP), call `RenderToScreen` in the `RenderPipelineManager.endFrameRendering` or `RenderPipelineManager.endContextRendering` callbacks.
+For more information, refer to [Rendering.RenderPipelineManager](https://docs.unity3d.com/ScriptReference/Rendering.RenderPipelineManager.html).

-Refer to the `Copy a texture tensor to the screen` example in the [sample scripts](package-samples.md) for an example.
+For an example, refer to the `Copy a texture tensor to the screen` example in the [sample scripts](package-samples.md).

 ## Override shape and layout

-You can use a `TextureTransform` object to override the properties of the texture.
-For example, the following code changes or "swizzles" the order of the texture channels to blue, green, red, alpha:
+Use a `TextureTransform` object to override the properties of the texture.
+For example, the following code changes or swizzles the order of the texture channels to blue, green, red, alpha:

 ```
 // Create a TextureTransform that swizzles the order of the channels of the texture